Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 .. literalinclude:: src/authorization/tutorial/views.py
    :lines: 9-19
-   :linenos:
-   :emphasize-lines: 3,6-9,11
+   :emphasize-lines: 1-11
    :language: python

-(Only the highlighted lines need to be added.)
+All the highlighted lines need to be added or edited.

 :meth:`~pyramid.view.forbidden_view_config` will be used to customize the default 403 Forbidden page.